zuhairi-git/alux.space/src/components/README.md

 # Themed Components

 This directory contains reusable themed components that maintain consistent styling across the entire application.
+Start your tasks with understanding the theme components.

 ## Available Components